legends2k/blog/content/post/inspirers.md

 [Tamil]: https://en.wikipedia.org/wiki/Tamil_language

 ## Joel Spolsky
 Witty, provoking and insightful writer of technical topics.
-I like many of his articles, but these are worth mentioning.
+I like many of his articles, but these come up readily:

 + [Can your programming language do this?][]
 + [Perils of Java Schools][]